-Other authorisations exist for students and scientists, etc.
+Other authorisations exist for students and scientists, among others.

 Less restrictive visa rules apply to employees seconded from a foreign corporate entity to another related entity located in France to carry out a service (assigned employees).
-After several legislative back-and-forths, the employer will soon be required to pay a special contribution only when it is in breach of the legislation on secondment.
+After several legislative discussions, an employer will soon be required to pay a special contribution only when it is in breach of the legislation regarding secondment.

 Moreover, certain French labour legal requirements apply to the secondee during the secondment, including working time provisions, days off, paid holidays, minimum salary, overtime and rules relating to health and safety.
-These requirements ensure that the secondment will not deprive the seconded employee of the rights they would have been granted under a French employment contract.
+These requirements ensure that the secondment will not deprive the seconded employee of the rights that they would have been granted under a French employment contract.